Click on a staff member below for more information.

 Julie Lowe is a Master Naturalist with a degree in cognitive science and artificial intelligence.
 She is a certified Knowledge Engineer and has 18 years of Early Education experience.
 Raised in the mountains and on the plains of Montana, she spent her childhood on horseback, playing with the local fauna, particularly reptiles and amphibians.
 This instilled in her a love of nature, science, the environment, and a curiosity of how it all works together.
 Her mission has been to share that love with children, as expressed through the quote by Naturalist David Polis.
 ‘Why must we always teach our children with books?
 Let them look at the stars and the mountains above.
 Let them look at the waters and the trees and the flowers on Earth.
 Then they will begin to think, and to think is the beginning of a real education.’
 As with animals, children learn through play.
 Mrs. Lowe integrates play through hand-on science, using nature, animals, and all five senses as the very first and best teacher of social/emotional, literacy, cognitive and motor skills as children learn to understand and thrive in their world.

 Elyse Kitt is a passionate educator of the young mind.
 With a dual associates degree in early education and special education, she had been able to develop her own inspiring curriculum and strategies for the past 11 years.
 She has worked with a variety of ages ranging from 14 months to 5 years old in professional settings.
 Elyse was a lead teacher at another Montgomery County Synagogue for 4 years as a 2's teacher and Pre K teacher.
 Outside the classroom, Elyse has tutored, mentored, and supported children from birth to 8 years old.
 She is also trained in Handwriting Without Tears® and embraces the value of bringing letters and writing to the classroom using various interactive materials.
 She is currently attending St. Leo University, working toward her bachelor's degree in early childhood education.
-She is so excited to be on the ECS team and looks forward to her professional journey at the ECS.
+She is so excited to be on the ECS team as our Toddler and Me teacher and looks forward to her professional journey at the ECS.

 Ilana Bennaim has been with B’nai Shalom of Olney ECS for 24 years, teaching a variety of age groups.
 She focuses on learning through free play and of course, singing Jewish songs with children.
 In addition, she leads the Hebrew Club at the ECS.
 She began her teaching career in the United States at the Silver Spring learning center, gaining her 90 hours early childhood education experience.
 Before she came to America, she was living in Israel while working as a social worker.